ShionMing/shiweiwu.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
 - *2025.03.26*: &nbsp;🎉🎉 One paper: "Exploring the Usage of Generative AI for Group Project-Based Offline Art Courses in Elementary Schools" is accepted to **CSCW 2025**.
-Congrat to Zhiqing Wang, Haoxiang Fan, Qiaoyi Chen, Yongqi Liang, and Zhenhui Peng
+Congrat to Zhiqing Wang, Haoxiang Fan, Qiaoyi Chen, Yongqi Liang, and Prof.Zhenhui Peng
 - *2025.01.21*: &nbsp;🎉🎉 Tsinghua Intern.
 - *2024.11.23*: &nbsp;🎉🎉 One paper: "ComViewer: An Interactive Visual Tool to Help Viewers Seek Social Support in Online Mental Health Communities" is accepted to **CSCW 2025**.
 Thanks to Prof.Zhenhui Peng, Prof.Chuhan Shi, and Mingxiang Wang.
 - *2024.03.16*: &nbsp;🎉🎉 One paper: "Understanding the Features of Text-Image Posts and Their Received Social Support in Online Grief Support Communities." is accepted to **ICWSM 2024**.
 Congrat to Shuailin Li, Tianjian Liu, Han Zhang, Qingyu Guo, and Prof.Zhenhui Peng